saerx/access-toolkit/src/pages/audiences.md

 An access statement is a statement on a project webpage and/or printed matter that includes access information on an exhibition, event or space.
 This includes information on the venue such as whether it is step free, wheelchair accessible, has an accessible bathroom, a quiet room and information on how to travel to the event by public transport.
 It should provide information on artworks and events such as if there will be a sign language interpreter, audio description, captioning and breaks, or requests to wear a mask or not wear perfume.

 It is vital to communicate what isn’t accessible so audiences can make informed decisions about attending.
 It is also important to provide an email that is checked regularly and/or a phone number where access enquiries can be made.
 The disability justice centred, POC and queer performance art project Sins Invalid have been instrumental in founding and championing the practice of access statements.
-You can find a useful list of access suggestions for public events here on [Sins Invalid’s Access Suggestions for Public Events](http://www.sinsinvalid.org/news-1/2020/6/8/access-suggestions-for-public-events.).
+You can find a useful list of access suggestions for public events on the [Sins Invalid’s Access Suggestions for Public Events](http://www.sinsinvalid.org/news-1/2020/6/8/access-suggestions-for-public-events.).

 ### Accessible WC